What Is BENLYSTA?

 It is not known if BENLYSTA is safe and effective in people with severe active lupus nephritis or severe active central nervous system lupus, and it has not been studied in combination with other biologics or intravenous cyclophosphamide.
 Use of BENLYSTA is not recommended in these situations.

-BENLYSTA is the first FDA-approved treatment for lupus in over 50 years.
+BENLYSTA is the first lupus treatment approved by the FDA in over 50 years.

 IMPORTANT SAFETY INFORMATION